axibase/atsd/rule-engine/notifications/telegram.md

 ## Proxy Settings

-If the Telegram API server is not directly accessible from the ATSD server, open the **Network Settings** and specify [proxy parameters](../notifications/README.md#network-settings).
+If the Telegram API server is not accessible from the ATSD server, open the **Network Settings** and specify [proxy parameters](../notifications/README.md#network-settings).

 NGINX API Gateway Path for Telegram: